csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **a**.
 Draw the complete game tree, using the following conventions:

-• Write each state as (sA, sB), where sA and sB denote the token locations. • Put each terminal state in a square box and write its game value in a circle. • Put _loop states_ (states that already appear on the path to the root) in double square
+- Write each state as (sA, sB), where sA and sB denote the token locations. - Put each terminal state in a square box and write its game value in a circle. - Put _loop states_ (states that already appear on the path to the root) in double square

 boxes.
 Since their value is unclear, annotate each with a “?” in a circle.

 **b**.
 Now mark each node with its backed-up minimax value (also in a circle).
 Explain how you handled the “?” values and why.

 **c**.
 Explain why the standard minimax algorithm would fail on this game tree and briefly sketch how you might fix it, drawing on your answer to (b).
-Does your modified algo- rithm give optimal decisions for all games with loops?
+Does your modified algorithm give optimal decisions for all games with loops?

 **d**.
 This 4-square game can be generalized to n squares for any n > 2.
 Prove that A wins if n is even and loses if n is odd.